baerengraben/ioBroker.swiss-weather-api/README.md

 ## swiss-weather-api adapter for ioBroker

-Connects to Free SRG-SSR Weather API (https://developer.srgssr.ch/apis/srgssr-weather)
+Connects to Free SRG-SSR Weather API (https://developer.srgssr.ch/apis/srgssr-weather).
+Weather-Icons are reused from https://erikflowers.github.io/weather-icons/

 ## Developer manual
 This section is intended for the developer.
 It can be deleted later